On this page

 3. Cost efficiency through early filtering.
 Junior evaluations that return nothing (irrelevant articles) prevent those articles from consuming tokens in the synthesis pass.
 With typical relevance rates of 30-40%, this saves 60-70% of synthesis tokens.

 Junior evaluation.
-Claude reads each article and decides: is this relevant to the page?
-If yes, it extracts key facts, classifies the source (vendor-origin vs third-party), and scores relevance.
+The AI reads each article and decides: is this relevant to the page?
+If yes, it extracts bulleted key facts, classifies the source (vendor-origin vs third-party), and scores relevance.
 If no, it returns nothing.
-Each article is one Claude call.
+Each article is one AI call.
+Evaluations run in parallel via ThreadPoolExecutor.

 Senior synthesis.
 All relevant junior reports for a page are combined into a single executive summary.
 The senior sees all evaluations together and produces a coherent news update that captures the full picture, not just individual articles.